exyi/coberec/docs/thesis/API-overview.md

     result: Expression.Constant(0)
 );

-// after all, we just add the method with the body into the type var type = TypeDef.Empty(programType).AddMember(
+// after all, just add the method with the body into the type var type = TypeDef.Empty(programType).AddMember(
     MethodDef.Create(mainMethod, body)
 );